arangodb/docs-hugo/site/content/3.10/develop/foxx-microservices/guides/linking-services-together.md

 ---
-title: Linking services together
+title: Linking Foxx services together
 menuTitle: Linking services together
 weight: 55
-description: >-
+description: ''
-  When using multiple services (or multiple copies of the same service) in the same database, sometimes you may want to share collections or methods between those services
 archetype: default
 ---
 When using multiple services (or multiple copies of the same service) in the